BISHER-AL-MASRI/Snarp/README.md

 ## DONT USE IT

-it is W.I.P and serves no purpouse
+it is W.I.P and serves no purpose